Vonovia to make new Deutsche Wohnen offer at 53 eur/shr - Up News Info

 The merger plans of Germany’s two biggest listed landlords are controversial in Germany because of tensions over soaring rents ahead of general elections in September.
 Executives have promised the merged company would work with politicians to provide affordable housing.

-“We stand by our commitments as a reliable political partner to use our combined strength to tackle the challenges of the housing market,” Vonovia Chief Executive Rolf Buch said.
+“We stand by our commitments as a reliable political partner to use our combined strength to tackle the challenges of the housing market,” Buch said.